Palak019/AMAZON-ADVANCE-SQL-PROJECT-/README.md

 WHERE seller_id NOT IN (SELECT seller_id FROM sellers);
 ```
 ## Removing duplicate Data
-  --reassign the orders to the lowest customer_id and then delete the duplicate customers:
+Reassign the orders to the lowest customer_id and then delete the duplicate customers:

 ```sql
 WITH duplicate_customers AS (